 Actual cases differ and QoS thresholds should be adjusted accordingly.
 However, we recommend using these thresholds when creating your first BA.

 The first step is to create a list of indicators for the BA and then sort them into several categories:

-- KPIs whose impact cannot be measured.
+- Indicators whose impact cannot be measured.

-Calibrating KPIs and calculating the SLA¶
+Calibrating indicators and calculating the SLA¶